rapidsai/cuxfilter/README.md

 While in the directory you want the datasets to be saved, execute the following

+> Note: Auto Accidents dataset has corrupted coordinate data from the years 2012-2014

 ```bash
 #go the the environment where cuxfilter is installed.
 Skip if in a docker container
 source activate test_env